How to Help Hiring Managers Help Their New Employees Hit the Ground Running

 “While some departments and hiring managers might do a great job of onboarding new employees, think of the benefits your institution could realize if all new hires got the red-carpet-treatment — if they felt welcomed, appreciated, engaged and in the know from the moment they accept the job offer until they’re fully acclimated to the organization,” says Nutt.

-Read more about Baylor’s employee onboarding experience in the article “Onboarding Done Right: How to Make Your New Employees Feel Welcomed, Connected and Prepared From Day One” in the current issue of CUPA-HR’s The Higher Education Workplace magazine (a members-only resource).
-For additional resources, check out the Orientation/Onboarding Toolkit in CUPA-HR’s Knowledge Center (members-only) and the on-demand webinar “Employe Essentials: Baylor’s Onboarding Experience.”
+Read more about Baylor’s employee onboarding experience in the article “Onboarding Done Right: How to Make Your New Employees Feel Welcomed, Connected and Prepared From Day One” in CUPA-HR’s The Higher Education Workplace magazine (Winter 2017-18 issue).
+For additional resources, check out the Orientation/Onboarding Toolkit in CUPA-HR’s Knowledge Center (members-only) and the on-demand webinar “Employee Essentials: Baylor’s Onboarding Experience.”